CodeSolutions2/memetics_motivation_image/README.md

 Create a generated image using OpenAI Dalle 2 or 3, and then write a motivating message on the image!

-There are two versions of meme motivation, a manual and an auatomtic version.
-Using the manual version, one can use their own motivational image or generate an image, and then they can write their own motivational messsage on the image.
-Using the automatic version, one simply pushs the button and a motivational image and text are created using prompts on the topics of [health, education, life-balance, happiness, success].
+There are two versions of meme motivation, a manual and auatomtic version.
+1. Using the manual version, one can use their own motivational image or generate an image, and then they can write their own motivational messsage on the image.
+2. Using the automatic version, one simply pushs the button and a motivational image and text are created using prompts on the topics of [health, education, life-balance, happiness, success].
 One of the five topics are randomly choosen and both an image and text are generated to create a unique motivational image based on chance for each user.

 ## Manual Meme Motivation